We have information you must know before you buy the Tucson.

 Safety features on the Tucson include electronic stability control, four-wheel antilock disc brakes (ABS), electronic brake-force distribution (EBD), and traction control.
-That's impressive list of active safety features.
-Add to that six airbags, including side-impact airbags for torso protection and side curtain airbags designed to provide head protection for passengers in both rows.
-Tucson has earned a five-star safety rating from the U.S. government in front and side impacts.
+It comes with side-impact airbags for torso protection and side curtain airbags designed to provide head protection for passengers in both rows.
+Tucson has earned a five-star safety rating from the U.S. government (NHTSA) in front and side impacts.
 The Insurance Institute for Highway Safety, which conducts crash tests differently than the government, has rated the Tucson "acceptable" in its frontal offset and side-impact crash tests.
 The system rates vehicles good, acceptable, marginal or poor.

 The Tucson has clean lines with a relatively big grille up front and headlamps that blend in well with the hood line and edges of the fenders.
 The front bumper is a large one-piece molding that begins just below the grille, houses three large air openings and two fog lights (on models that have them) and then forms a spoiler at the bottom.
 Yet in profile this impressive piece of plastic barely protrudes in front of the grille opening.
 At the back, the outer edges of the rear bumper reaches up to the tail lights; this bumper sticks out a few inches, adding protection.